Department for Transport produces statistics relating to the Great Britain’s road network size and condition.

 Road length statistics provide estimates of the length of all roads maintained at public expense in Great Britain, by road category and region.

 Within these statistics, roads are classified as either “major” or “minor”.
 Major roads include motorways and all class ‘A’ roads.
 These roads usually have high traffic flows and are often the main arteries to major destinations.
 Minor roads comprise ‘B’ and ‘C’ classified roads in addition to unclassified roads.

-Information on the lengths of major roads is maintained by the Department for Transport using information from the Government Offices, local authorities, the Scottish Government, the Welsh Assembly Government and Ordnance Survey.
-The statistics include a trunk/principal breakdown for major roads.
+Information on the lengths of major roads is maintained by the Department for Transport using information from local authorities, the Scottish Government, the Welsh Government and Ordnance Survey.
+The statistics include a breakdown for centrally managed and local authority managed major roads.